 Advanced training in the preparation and delivery of common types of public speaking.
-Emphasis is on new theoretical approaches to the process of oral communication.
+There is an emphasis on new theoretical approaches to the process of oral communication.

-124 INTERCULTURAL COMMUNICATION
+124 INTERCULTURAL COMMUNICATION C-ID COMM 150

 The purpose of this course is to explore and learn about intercultural communication: the study of face-to-face communication between people from different cultural backgrounds, including those reflecting national or ethnic diversity.
-This course will utilize a culturegeneral approach, meaning that the focus will be on general principles of intercultural communication that are applicable across a broad spectrum of cultures and contexts.
+This course will utilize a culture-general approach, meaning that the focus will be on general principles of intercultural communication that are applicable across a broad spectrum of cultures and contexts.

-135 ORAL INTERPRETATION OF LITERATURE 3 UNITS
+135 ORAL INTERPRETATION OF LITERATURE C-ID COMM 170